ENIGMA-git/ENIGMA_DTI_GWAS/Pre Imputation Quality Control Protocol/README.md

 Please ensure that sex is also encoded in the .fam file (male=1 and female=2).

-**Very important** Please remove individuals that do not have DTI data available before running this protocol.
+**Very important** Please remove individuals who do not have DTI data available before running this protocol.
 You can do this by using the function --keep on plink1.9 and a list\* of individuals, so that your genetic data is restricted to only those with also available DTI data.

 > \*The list of individuals is a text file with family IDs (FID) in the first column and within-family IDs (IID) in the second column, one line per individual, which will remove all unlisted samples from the current dataset.
 > Example line of Plink code to exclude non-DTI imaging individuals: